 - Make necessary adjustments to the image I want to resize

-- Export the image in sRGB color profile with specific settings
+- Export the image in sRGB color profile with specific sharpening settings

 I use the above process most of the time and resort to my much more complicated Photoshop resizing process only when working on select images that I want to showcase.

-- Select an image or multiple images you want to export out of Lightroom, then either go to File->Export or press CTRL+SHIFT+E on your keyboard.
+- Select an image or multiple images you want to export out of Lightroom Classic CC, then either go to File->Export or press CTRL+SHIFT+E (CMD+SHIFT+E on Mac) on your keyboard.
 The export window will come up that looks like this:

 Let’s me go over each section.

-- Start out from “Export Location” and start out by choosing “Specific folder” from the drop-down.
+- Start out from “Export Location” and choose “Specific folder” from the drop-down.
 Next, click the “Choose” button and select a folder on your computer where you want the exported files to go.
-I set mine to “Lightroom Export” but you can choose whatever you want.
+I set mine to a folder called “Lightroom Export”, but you can choose whatever you want.
 Some people export to their Desktop and then check “Put in Subfolder” and type a different name every time they export.
 Whatever works for you.
 For “Existing Files”, I have set mine to “Ask what to do”, so that the system asks me what to do if a file is already present in my export folder.

 - The next section is very important.
 This is where you manage the file quality and set some important parameters:

-Next, set “Color Space” to sRGB – that’s what most monitors on the Internet are able to see properly.
-Don’t check “Limit File Size To” and you can keep “Include Video Files” checked – it has no effect on images anyway.
+Next, set “Color Space” to sRGB – that’s what most devices on the Internet are able to see properly.
+Leave “Limit File Size To” unchecked.

-- Under “Image Sizing”, make sure to check “Resize to Fit” – this is what will actually resize the image to a smaller version for the web.
+- Under “Image Sizing”, make sure to check “Resize to Fit” – this is what actually resizes the image to a smaller version for the web.
 I usually set mine to “Long Edge”, which limits the width or height of the image (depending on whether it is horizontal or vertical) to a certain value.
 That value you set right under, in the first input field.
-I typically use “1024″ pixels, which is a good size for the web, but it is up to you if you want to go smaller or slightly larger.
+I typically use “2048” pixels, which is a good size for the web, but it is up to you if you want to go smaller or larger.
 Don’t use a high number here, because it will result in a huge file; plus, most websites won’t allow you to upload huge images anyway.
-For reference, the first image in this article is 1024 pixels wide when you click and open it in full size.

-The part that many people seem to be confused about, is “Resolution” under “Image Sizing”.
+The part that many people seem to be confused about, is “Resolution”.
 That setting has absolutely no meaning when exporting your photos for the web.
-You can set it to any number you want, 1 being the smallest and 65000 being the highest numbers you can use.
+You can set it to any number you want, 1 being the smallest.
 Whatever number you type in, Lightroom will simply write that number into the file as a reference for printing purposes.
 If anybody decides to print your image, their printer will most likely default to this resolution / DPI setting.
 But it really doesn’t matter, because DPI can be changed at the time of printing anyway.
-I leave mine at 72 pixels per inch.
+I leave mine at 72 pixels per inch, which is the default.

 - The last three sections are called “Metadata”, “Watermarking” and “Post-Processing”: